• flatiron therapist nyc

 Whether you're having a crisis with your spouse or partner or hoping to bolster your relationship, my first order of business is to help you communicate with each other in a productive way.

-Couples I've worked with often share the same sentiment: We thought we were communicating all this time.
-They weren't.
 I help couples access and articulate the underlying feelings that have been like bricks in a wall, serving as a protective barrier from emotional and physical intimacy.
-I also encourage partners to put thoughts and feelings into words rather than act upon them in and out of the therapy room.
+I also encourage partners to put thoughts and feelings into words rather than acting upon them both in and out of the therapy room.

 Limerence